This post may contain affiliate links. Read our disclosure policy here.

 Serving Avocado Egg Salad

 Once, the egg salad is ready, you can serve it in a sandwich, wrap, or bed of lettuce with a side of fruit and veggies for a well-balanced lunch.
+Check these tips to make the most of this salad:

-It’s one of those items you can serve a couple of different ways and it will still taste good.
+This Avocado Egg Salad is one of those items you can serve a couple of different ways and it will still taste good.
 I have an entire post and video on five different lunches you can make with egg salad, which you could apply with this recipe.

 If I’m making a batch for the family, I’ll prepare it right before assembling lunch or early that same morning.
 If it’s just for me then I make this salad the night before and look past any coloring- it’s still fresh, trust me.
 More about packing egg salad for lunch safely here.